-- 9. Section 94(3) of the Act requires, if applicable, the budget to contain a statement: - a.
-That the Council intents to apply for a special Order to increase the Council's average rate cap for the financial year or any other financial year, or - b.
-That the Council has made an application to the ESC for a special Order and is waiting for the outcome of the application, or https://www.dtf.vic.gov.au/state-financial-data-sets/macroeconomic-indicators
+9. Section 94(3) of the Act requires, if applicable, the budget to contain a statement:

-- c.
+- a.
+That the Council intends to apply for a special Order to increase the Council's average rate cap for the financial year or any other financial year, or - b.
+That the Council has made an application to the ESC for a special Order and is waiting for the outcome of the application, or - c.
 That a special Order has been made in respect of the Council and specifying the average rate cap that applies for the financial year or any other financial year. - 10.
 Rate cap projections it is preferable that each council applies consistent rate cap projections, based on advice from Department Treasury and Finance (DTF), unless there is a proposal to seek a variation from the rate cap.